 A/Prof Warren Shnider

 A/Prof Warren Shnider is a registered specialist in special needs dentistry.
 He is Head of the Integrated Special Needs Dentistry Unit at the Royal Dental Hospital of Melbourne and is in specialist private practice in Hawthorn.
 A/Prof Shnider is also Academic Lead, Special Needs Dentistry at La Trobe University.
 He is a fellow of the Royal Australasian College of Dental Surgeons, is the College’s registrar in general dental practice and co-chairs the College’s Advisory Council.
-Dr Shnider is an examiner and an accreditation assessor for the Australian Dental Council and a specialist advisor for the Australian Health Practitioners Regulation Agency.
+A/Prof Shnider is an examiner and an accreditation assessor for the Australian Dental Council and a specialist advisor for the Australian Health Practitioners Regulation Agency.
 He is a member of the equivalence panel of the Dental Board of Australia.
 At ADAVB, A/Prof Shnider has served on the Public Dentistry Committee, the Finance, Risk and Audit Committee, as well as on Council and the Executive.

 Dr Jonathan Teoh